Broken Wire/Permanent Retainer

 The type of permanent retainer and which part of it is broken will determine how your orthodontist or Emergency Dentist Edinburgh can fix it.
 If the wire of the permanent retainer is still solid, but the composite has gotten too thin or come de-bonded from one or two teeth, the fix is a simple procedure.
 Your orthodontist or local emergency dentist will place new dental composite over the wire and bond it to your teeth.

 If you have a broken permanent retainer that comes completely off your teeth, your Edinburgh orthodontist or Emergency Dentist Edinburgh can oftentimes take this same retainer and bond it back onto the teeth.
 If this happens to you, it’s a good idea to save the permanent retainer and bring it in with you to your appointment.

 This happens because permanent retainers are bonded to the back side of the teeth with a material called dental composite.
 While very strong, dental composite likely won’t last forever.
 Over time the composite may get thinner after repeated abrasions from chewing and brushing, become de-bonded from the teeth due to a large impact or fracture after you bite into a hard object directly on the retainer.
 Additionally, the wire part of the permanent retainer can also lose its strength over time and eventually break.

 Is a Broken Permanent Retainer an Emergency Situation?

 If your permanent retainer breaks, most of the time it is not something extremely urgent.
 You will likely feel a loose or broken wire or you will feel a shift in one of your composite bonds.
 If you notice something like this however, you should reach out to your orthodontist to have it repaired in a timely manner.
-If the wire of the permanent retainer starts hurting your tongue or bothering you, please call your orthodontist or emergency dentist for repair or new one.
+If the wire of the permanent retainer starts hurting your tongue or bothering you, please call your orthodontist or Emergency Dentist Edinburgh for repair or new one.